phoenixframework/phoenix/C_routing.md

 ###Path Helpers

-By adding "as: :pages", we have in effect named a resource for this route; we've called it "pages". "pages_path" is the name of a function which will expand out to the path that will lead back to this route from within the application.
+By adding "as: :pages", we have in effect named a resource for this route; we've called it "pages". "pages_path" is the name of a function which will return the path that will lead back to this route from within the application.

 That's a mouthful.
 Let's see it in action.
 Run `$ iex -S mix` at the root of the project.
 When we call the pages_path function on our router with the action as an argument, it returns the path to us.